Aspie96/blog/content/posts/free-speech.md

 Italian courts have [enforced](https://communia-association.org/2016/02/22/fair-use-importance-flexible-copyright-exceptions/) restrictions on the use of art pieces in the [public domain]({{< ref "pdd-2024" >}}), with effects [comparable](https://www.wikimedia.it/news/unaltra-ordinanza-sulle-immagini-del-david-unoccasione-persa/) to copyright on the works.

 Physical newspapers in Italy must be [registered](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1948-02-08;47~art5) on a [court registry](https://www.tribunale.belluno.giustizia.it/registrazione-di-giornali-o-periodici_114.html) in order to be legally published ([not necessary](https://www.mcreporter.info/legacy/giurisprudenza/cass12_23230.htm) for an online blog) and one needs to [join](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1963-02-03;69~art45) the [Order of Journalists](https://www.odg.it/) to practice the profession (a [controversial](https://www.ilfattoquotidiano.it/2010/07/27/einaudi-abolire-l%E2%80%99ordine-dei-giornalisti/44565/) norm which [doesn't exist](https://www.odg.it/la-storia) in the rest of Europe).
-In the [Press Freedom Index](https://rsf.org/index), Italy ranks below most other EU countries.
+In the [World Press Freedom Index](https://rsf.org/index), Italy ranks below most other EU countries.

 The protection of freedom of speech in the country extends beyond limitations on government censorship.
 The Workers' Statute grants workers the [right](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art1) to express their thoughts in the workplace and [forbids](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art8) employers from investigating their opinions on political, religious or social topics.